 Types of Exclusion

-An internal exclusion is a discretionary measure, where a pupil’s behaviour is escalating and more serious measures need to be taken but there are not yet grounds for an external / fixed-term exclusion.
-Typically, a child receiving a consequence of this level should be receiving additional support for their behaviour, intended to help them to avoid their behaviour escalating to a point where a fixed term exclusion is necessary (examples: behaviour chart to address specific behaviours causing a problem; support from the learning mentor etc.)
+An internal suspension is a discretionary measure, where a pupil’s behaviour is escalating and more serious measures need to be taken but there are not yet grounds for an external / fixed-term suspension.
+Typically, a child receiving a consequence of this level should be receiving additional support for their behaviour, intended to help them to avoid their behaviour escalating to a point where a fixed term suspension is necessary (examples: behaviour chart to address specific behaviours causing a problem; support from the learning mentor etc.)

-A temporary / fixed term exclusion is when a child is excluded from school and must remain home for a fixed amount of time.
+A temporary / fixed term suspension is when a child is suspended from school and must remain home for a fixed amount of time.
 This should be for the shortest time necessary to ensure minimal disruption to the child’s education, whilst mindful of the seriousness of the breach of policy.